kzapata19/codewars/Arrays/methods.md

 ### push
 What it does: method adds one or more elements to the end of an array and returns the new length of the array

-How it works: call the method on the source array, no arguments are passed.
+How it works: call the method on the source array, the argument(s) passed will be the element(s) added to the end of the array.

 Time Complexity: constant, O(1).
 The size of the source array is irrelevant because the element added is given an index one greater than the length of the array.